FishKissBottle/CSUA-LDM/README.md

 CSUA-LDM is a latent diffusion framework for cross-sensor remote sensing image super-resolution (SR).
 It is designed to restore spatial details while preserving the spectral and radiometric characteristics of the source low-resolution (LR) sensor and estimating spatially resolved reconstruction uncertainty.

 > This repository contains research code accompanying the CSUA-LDM manuscript.
-Dataset download links are not included at present.
+Original imagery is not distributed with this repository.
+Source links and split manifests for OLI2MSI and SEN2NAIP are provided in the dataset description.
+FY3FS2 will be released after the required redistribution approval is granted.

 ## Highlights